 Family Picnics: This committee plans a fall and spring family picnic each year.
 Students and their families come back to school on a weekday evening to play in the playground and enjoy a pizza dinner.
 Volunteers organize the purchasing and serving of food as well as help with the set up and clean up.

 Hospitality: This committee procures and sets up coffee and pastries or other snacks at PTO and principal coffees, and other special events throughout the year.
-Volunteers help purchase and set up the food.

 Library Book Sales: This committee coordinates gift book sales to benefit the school library.
 The librarian selects books that parents are invited to purchase for the library in honor of a person or event.
 Volunteers work with the librarian to market and administer the sale.

-Social Action: This committee provides opportunities for students to make the school, community, and world a better place.
+Social Action: This committee provides opportunities for students and families to make the school, community, and world a better place.
 Examples of past activities include Halloween UNICEF collections, December toy drive, and food collections for local food pantries.